-C. For the purpose of Clauses A and B above, the Core Hours for this - application as defined within this policy are:
+C. For the purpose of Clauses A and B above, the Core Hours for this - C. For the purpose of Clauses A and B above, the Core Hours for this application as defined within this policy are:

 8. Restaurants

 Monday to Thursday: 9am to 11.30pm.
 Friday and Saturday: 9am to Midnight.